edwinacunav/hiddenchest/README.md

     - :center - the window opens like a scroll in both directions
     - :bottom - the window seems to grow taller
         - Keep in mind that the `Window#open` command will be ignored if a boolean value is set as the current `Window#open_mode` value.
-        - You can set `Window#open_mode=` value before or after the window has called its superclass to initialize or create that window.
+        - You can set `Window#open_mode=` value before or after the window has called its superclass via `super` to initialize or create that window.
         - Only the last assignment to `Window#open_mode=` will be taken in consideration by the engine.
 * `Window#set_xy(newx, newy)` lets you assign both Carthesian coordinates at the same time.
 * Assign a viewport to any RGSS1 window by using `Window#viewport = some_viewport`
 * They now support additional keys like PrintScreen, Return or Enter or LeftShift or RightAlt or NumPadDivide * or KeyH or KeyM or N1 through N0.
 * The `Input.press?` family of functions accepts three additional button constants: `::MOUSELEFT`, `::MOUSEMIDDLE` and `::MOUSERIGHT` for the respective mouse buttons.
 But you can also type them as `::MouseLeft`, `::MouseMiddle` and `::MouseRight`.
-* The `Input` module has two additional functions, `mouse_x` and `mouse_y` to query the mouse pointer position relative to the game screen.
+* The `Input` module has four additional functions, `mouse_x` and `mouse_y` to query the mouse pointer position relative to the game screen, and `dir4?` and `dir8?` to prevent you from using 4 or even 8 conditional statements in a row.
 * Now the `Input` module offers you some new methods: `left_click?` `middle_click?` and `right_click?`.
 * The `Bitmap`, `Sprite` and `Window` classes now support mouse clicks!
 Well, they indirectly do it...
 You got to set the `@area` array with every single x, y, width and height dimensions first.
 Usually you do that in the Window_Selectable and its child classes refresh method.
 The following script calls might be used in scene scripts:
     - `Bitmap#alpha_pixel?(x, y)` - It's not just for clicks!